Tying the Knot with an Amagami Sister

 Tying the Knot with an Amagami Sister (甘神さんちの縁結び, Amagami-san Chi no Enmusubi) is a Japanese manga series written and illustrated by Marcey Naito.
-It was originally published as a one-shot in Kodansha's Weekly Shōnen Magazine in December 2020, before beginning serialization in the same magazine in April 2021.
+It was originally published as a one-shot in Kodansha's Weekly Shōnen Magazine in December 2020, before serialized in the same magazine from April 2021 to August 2025.
+An anime television series adaptation produced by Drive aired from October 2024 to March 2025.

 Plot

 The series follows Uryū Kamihate, a high school student who is aiming to pass the entrance exams to the Kyoto University's medical school.
 After living in an orphanage for much of his life following the death of his mother, he comes to live at Amagami Shrine, where the head priest asks him to marry one of his three granddaughters.
 Uryū and the Amagami sisters also have to contend with various issues, such as the shrine being in danger of closing down due to financial issues.
-Through flashforwards, it is implied that Uryū will eventually marry one of the sisters.
+Through flashforwards, it is implied that Uryū will eventually marry one of the sisters, even though he does not want to at all, and actively tries to avoid it at all costs.